captainedward/pointlesstuff/Record with ffmpeg/README.md

+## ffmpeg recordings
-## This older collects scripts to record both screen and audio using ffmpeg.
+# This folder collects scripts to record both screen and audio using ffmpeg.